vickeykumar/Go-interpreter/README.md

 ## Prerequisites

-Go-interpreter needs go binary installed in your system path. please set your GOPATH.
+Go-interpreter requires go and godoc binaries installed in your system path. please set your GOPATH.

 ## Installation